hexabeast/Sytrace/README.md

 - Display heredity between processes with yellow lines
 - Display ptrace interactions between processes with green lines
 - Display pipe-based communication between processes with red lines
-- Breakpoint after any chosen syscall, in order to alter return value or dump current program memory
+- Breakpoint after any chosen syscall, in order to alter return value or dump current process memory

 This tool was only tested on Kali Linux but should work on most Linux distributions.